Hairui Tomb Haikou Hainan Island (Under renovation now)

 A pavilion stands behind the tomb with two couplets by Hai Rui, both praising his honesty.
 Going to its back you will see the Qingfeng Pavilion displaying Hai Rui’s stories and relics, and you can understand why he has been respected by generations of people.

 Tour to Hairui Tomb:

-The tomb is located in Haikou city center, easily to go by local bus or taxi.
-So tourists can visit on your own
+The tomb is located in Haikou city center, easy to go by local bus or taxi.
+So tourists can visit on your own.

 Hai Rui Tomb in Haikou Hainan Island